Living, coping and observing in the age of Covid #7

-As an afterthought (can’t have good news intruding) come the cheering figures showing the rapidly growth of the vaccination program, positive data to provide hope and cheer, uplifting spirits, yet downgraded by the BBC’s doomsayers.
+As an afterthought (can’t have good news intruding) come the cheering figures showing the rapid growth of the vaccination program; positive data to provide hope and cheer, uplifting spirits, yet downgraded by the BBC’s doomsayers.

 Gloom, doom and despair.
 Not a chink of light breaking through the blackout curtains.

 And if the BBC’s reporters and commentators happen occasionally to struggle to fill their nightly quota of death and despair there is always someone out in the wider world ready to go public with their mournful tale of woe.

 Keep the cameras sharply focussed on their tearful faces.
 Not turn away for a second.
 Fill the bulletin with lengthy silences.
 Tighten the screws on their grief.

 After wallowing in this Slough of Despond it was uplifting to encounter some really cheering news; a double-whammy in fact.